maastrichtlawtech/law3025-legal-analytics/tutorial1.md

 Some law professors have indeed started their own firms offering legal analytics services.
 One US example is [LexPredict](https://www.lexpredict.com/), a start-up by Prof [Daniel Katz](http://www.danielmartinkatz.com/) and Michael Bommarito (also the current CEO of LexPredict).
 In Canada, Prof [Benjamin Alarie](https://www.law.utoronto.ca/faculty-staff/full-time-faculty/benjamin-alarie) co-founded [Blue J Legal](https://www.bluejlegal.com/).

 Review these two examples and search for at least three other firms or companies that provide legal analytics services.
-Concisely describe what services they render and present your findings to the class..
+Concisely describe what services they render and present your findings to the class.
 This exercise will give you a good idea of existing use cases to which you can apply the learning outcomes of this course in your future careers.

 ### 1.2.
 The desirability of legal analytics